andriesbron/OMML/OMML/readme.md

 # OMML piggybacked or standalone
 OMML is intended to be piggybacked on an existing distribution channel, so, for example to be piggybacked on an RSS feed or inside a html site or whatever else.
 However, if desired, OMML can be used standalone, for example, for distributing content through containers specific to OMML.

-Piggybacking OMML has one major advantage, it combines human readability of automated or machined distribution of media.
+Piggybacking OMML has one major advantage, it combines human readability of automated or machined distribution of media, for example, when it is piggypacked on an RSS feed or into a website.

-Take notice that OMML basically does not define any new thing or new definitions but merely integrates existing concepts in an intuitive way.

-# standalone OMML
+# Standalone OMML

 Stand alone OMML is contained by the following definition: